 (Note: This article was co-written by Luke Harris.)

-Last month we wrote about making the transition from roads to trails.
-One of the more important pieces of advice we learned from our trail running experts was that shoes matter.
+After transitioning from roads to trails, one of the more important pieces of advice we learned from our trail running experts was that your shoes matter.
 Unlike road shoes, trail running shoes are specifically designed to take a beating.

-Technique, of course, is important too, but the right shoe can help you navigate loose rock and scree, splash through puddles, and stay on your feet in all kinds of mucky terrain.
+The technique, of course, is important too.
+However, the right shoe can help you navigate loose rock and scree, splash through puddles, and stay on your feet in all kinds of mucky terrain.

 This fall Anna took to the sunny (and quickly snowy) trails in the Pacific Northwest while Luke hit the hills in Nevada.
-And while there’s no such thing as the perfect shoe for everyone, here’s our roundup of the ones we found pretty great (and that you should probably ask Santa for).
+And while there’s no such thing as the perfect shoe for everyone, here’s our roundup of the ones we found pretty great.

 HOKA ONE ONE Mafate Speeds